wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_AWS.md

    PYTHONPATH=. python $TRAIN_SCRIPT_PATH --project_name $COMET_PROJECT --name "$EXPERIMENT_NAME";
    ```

-   💡 TIP: You may want to include the optional `--spectrogram_model_checkpoint` argument.
+   💡 TIP: You may want to include the optional `--spectrogram_model_checkpoint=your-checkpoint.pt`
+   argument.

 1. Detach from your screen session by typing `Ctrl-A` then `D`.